 Given our present situation, it is extremely common for people to participate in sexual activities.
 People as young as 10-12 years old tend to begin exploring their sexuality and learn more about their feelings and bodily responses to touch.

 As humans, it is most natural of us to seek love and care, which sometimes is expressed in the form of physical intimacy.
 Speaking of person-person chemistry, an ideally acceptable situation is one where two unrelated individuals find love in each other and decide to be together.

-Despite there being consent, incest continues to be a cultural taboo, and is often labeled a victimless crime where both parties willingly became sexually intimate with one another as each party prioritised their attraction for the other, over and above the blood/family equation that they happen to share.
+Despite there being consent, incest continues to be a cultural taboo and is often labeled a victimless crime where both parties willingly became sexually intimate with one another as each party prioritized their attraction for the other, over and above the blood/family equation that they happen to share.

 In a nutshell, Incest includes: